Description for Tepezza

 Infusion Reactions

-TEPEZZA may cause an exacerbation of preexisting inflammatory bowel disease (IBD).
-Monitor patients with IBD for flare of disease.
-If IBD exacerbation is suspected, consider discontinuation of TEPEZZA.
+TEPEZZA may cause an exacerbation of inflammatory bowel disease (IBD).
+IBD has been reported in some patients without a prior diagnosis of IBD [see Adverse Reactions (6.3)].
+Monitor patients for signs and symptoms of IBD.
+If IBD exacerbation is suspected, discontinue use of TEPEZZA.

 Hyperglycemia